ant-media/Ant-Media-Server/README.md

  <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=Ant%20Media%20Server&page=1"><img src="https://i1.wp.com/antmedia.io/wp-content/uploads/2019/01/azure-e1548153434609.png" width=130/></a>

-## Usage Scenarios
+## Usage scenarios
 ### Education
-Ant Media can provide virtual classrooms with teachers as many as it is required and it might be presented and viewed separately with ultra-low latency.
+Ant Media can provide virtual classrooms to teachers, using ultra-low latency technology, enabling teachers connect with the audience using 1-1 or 1-many connection types.

 ### IP camera streaming
-Watch and Monitor IP Cameras with Ultra Low Latency on Web Browser with Ant Media Server.
+Watch and Monitor IP cameras with ultra low latency on a web browser with Ant Media Server.
 You can embed ONVIF IP camera streams into your websites and mobile applications.

-### Webinar
+### Webinars
-Ant Media Server supports N-N live video/audio conferencing by using WebRTC protocol that allows you to achieve ultra-low latency which is around 0.5 sec.
+Ant Media Server supports N-N live video/audio conferencing by using WebRTC, allowing you to achieve ultra-low latency (~ 0.5 sec).
 Ant Media Server also provides scalability that can help you to scale up your solution dynamically.

-### Mobile Streaming Application
+### Mobile streaming application
-Easy to Integrate and Scalable Streaming Infrastructure Solutions for your Mobile Application Projects.
-You can build fast ve stable streaming applications with Ant Media API’s and SDK’s.
+Using our SDKs, you can integrate your mobile application solutions with Ant Media Server, and build a fast, reliable and stable streaming platform with AMS APIs and SDKs.

-### Live Game Show
+### Live game shows
-Scale Number of Viewers As Much As You Need.
-Live Video Experience has the significant role in Live Game Shows’ success.
-It must be scalable, low latency and adaptive.
-Ant Media Server provides scalable, ultra-low latency and adaptive streaming.
+Live video experience has a significant role in live game show success, with a strong requirement of being scalable, low latency and adaptive for which Ant Media provides.

-### E-sports Betting
+### E-sports & betting streaming
-Due to the biggest grow at esports, there is a tremendous demand for betting more   than normal sports and video streaming with ultra-low latency is a game changer for  that industry.
+Due to the evergrowing esports domain, there is a tremendous demand for video streaming with ultra-low latency.

-### Auction and Bidding Streaming
+### Auction and bidding streaming
-Live Auction should be streamed with ultra sub second latency in order to get bids on time.
-Otherwise, your items get sold for a lower price.
-Ant Media Server provides sub-second  latency streaming.
+Live auctions should be streamed with ultra sub second latency in order to get bids ontime.

-### Video Game Streaming
+### Video game streaming
-Gamers are generally complaining about interaction problems.
-Ant Media Server resolves this problem by ultra low latency streaming(0.5 second) via WebRTC.
+Ant Media Server resolves interactivity and scalability issues by providing ultra low latency streaming via WebRTC.

 <br/>
 <br/>